 Instructions

-- In a large mixing bowl, whisk together the sweetened condensed milk, lemon juice, lemon zest, and egg yolks until smooth and fully combined.
-It should be slightly thickened and the consistency should be uniform before pouring it into the crust.
+- In a large bowl, whisk together the sweetened condensed milk, lemon juice, lemon zest, and egg yolks until smooth and slightly thickened.

-- Bake for 15 minutes, or until the filling is just set.
+- Bake for 15 minutes, until the filling is just set with a slight wobble in the center.

-- Remove the pie from the oven and let it cool to room temperature.
-Then refrigerate for at least 2 hours, or until fully chilled.
+- Let cool to room temperature, then refrigerate for at least 2 hours until fully chilled.

-- For the topping, whip 1 cup of heavy whipping cream, powdered sugar, and vanilla extract together until stiff peaks form.
+- Just before serving, whip the 1 cup heavy cream, powdered sugar, and vanilla together until stiff peaks form.
+Spread or pipe over the chilled pie.
+Garnish with extra lemon zest if desired.

 Notes